rdo-infra/puppet-dlrn/README.md

 This is a list that specifies a set of symbolic links that will be created, pointing to `/home/$user/data/repos`.

 ####`release`
 This is the release name this worker will be targetting, in lower case.
-For example, 'mitaka' or 'liberty'.
+For example, 'mitaka' or 'newton'.

 ####`baseurl`
 This is the base URL for the exported repositories.
 It will be used as part of the generated .repo file.
 For example, 'https://trunk.rdoproject.org/centos7-mitaka'